 The NEG oversees periodic evaluations of all IMPAACT-affiliated sites, as described in the remainder of this section.
-Performance is generally evaluated annually and, as each evaluation is completed, an evaluation report is generated and submitted to the MOG for review and action.
+As each evaluation is completed, an evaluation report is generated and submitted to the MOG for review and action.
 This report focuses on critical aspects of study implementation at the site level, such as participant accrual and retention, data quality, laboratory performance, and regulatory issues.
 Evaluation reports are shared with the entities whose work was evaluated and with Network sponsors, as appropriate.
 Site community engagement programs are evaluated separately as determined by the ICAB in consultation with the MOG.
 At the request of the MOG, the NEG may evaluate and report on other Network entities in a similar manner.